 Slow Cooker Ribs So Tender They Fall Off the Bone

-Weekends and summers and game days were made for ribs.
-And Slow Cooker Ribs are the easiest, most delicious, tender ribs you’ll ever, ever have.
+Weekends, summers, and game days were made for ribs.
+And Slow Cooker Ribs are the easiest, most delicious, tender ribs you’ll ever have.

 Truly, they are so juicy, tender and delicious, they fall literally off the bone.